anbclausen/optifuzz/README.md

 We made a paper describing the tool and our findings with it.
 It can be found in the `paper` folder.

 ## Documentation
+`make` targets have been added for the whole pipeline.
+To run the whole pipeline, do `make all pn={# of random programs to generate} md={max depth of the generated ASTs} in={# of inputs the programs should be fuzzed with}`.
+At the end you will have a generated pdf report visualizing the results, the code, the assembly and some analysis in `analysis/latex/master.pdf`.

+For a full description of the `make` targets, see:
 ```
 make generate pn=? md=?             # generates 'pn' programs with ASTs of a
                                     # maximum depth of 'md'